NVentimiglia/BitSerializer/README.md

 - Supports primitives, arrays, and objects using the IBitModel interface.
 - One class, One interface.

+### Implementation Strategy
+- Use one method 'Parse' and recursion to eliminate superfluous header data and separate read/write methods.
+- Manage a internal buffer inside the serializer to minimize copies.

 ### Serialization
     var stream = new BitSerializer();